 There are lots of ways to get involved!
 Volunteering is a great way to lend a hand and get familiar with what TMC does and who we serve.
 We welcome volunteers for everything from collecting signatures for a petition to leading maker workshops.
 Another way to get involved is through donations.
 Money, tools, materials, your valuable time, we’ll gladly take what we can get!

 Does TMC do workshops?

 Yes!
-We offer STEAM-based workshops at a variety of locations.
+We offer skills-based workshops at a variety of locations.
 A schedule of upcoming workshops and events can be found here.
 If you’re interested in leading a workshop in your field of expertise, let’s talk!

 What is creative placemaking?